 Resolving Parenting Disputes: Different Forums, Different Results

-Litigation: In the Ontario family courts provide a stepped process which is neither cost nor time effective.
+Litigation: In the Ontario family courts provide a stepped process that is neither cost nor time effective.
 Mediation programs offer litigating parents an attempt to find common ground before a judge determines the parenting arrangement for them.
 Some mediation programs are geared to income making them accessible to all parents.

 Other tools available to the judge may be to order the involvement of

-a) a formal private assessor to study the children’s circumstances; or
+- a formal private assessor to study the children’s circumstances; or

-b) the Office of the Children’s Lawyer to
+- the Office of the Children’s Lawyer to

-i) investigate and report on the children’s situation first to the parents and to offer them an opportunity to agree with the investigator’s recommendations; or
+- investigate and report on the children’s situation first to the parents and to offer them an opportunity to agree with the investigator’s recommendations; or

-ii) to act as a litigation guardian for the minor children.
+- to act as a litigation guardian for the minor children.

 If the child’s situation is dire, the local Children’s Aid Society may become involved.